 The -stamp-on and -stamp-under operations stamp the first page of a source PDF onto or under each page in the given range of the input file.
-For example, cpdf -stamp-on logo.pdf in.pdf odd -o out.pdf stamps the file logo.pdf onto the odd pages of in.pdf, writing to out.pdf.
+For example, stamps the file logo.pdf onto the odd pages of in.pdf, writing to out.pdf.
 A watermark should go underneath each page: